 OPEN FOR BUSINESS - ACCEPTING TELEVISIONS!

-Cumberland County's electronics recycling center located at 1001 Claremont Road in Carlisle (click here to view map) opened for business on July 11.
+Cumberland County's electronics recycling center is located at 1001 Claremont Road in Carlisle (click here to view map).
 Check out the Frequently Asked Questions below for more information.
 PLEASE DO NOT DISASSEMBLE TVS - WE CANNOT ACCEPT THEM FOR PACKAGING AND TRANSPORTATION REASONS!
 WE ONLY ACCEPT WHOLE, INTACT TVS (MUST BE IN ORIGINAL CASING).

 Tuesdays - 12 PM to 4 PM

 July 28 is the next Saturday we will be open.

 How will my total electronics recycling bill be determined?

 What are your fees and forms of payment?

 Cash and credit/debit cards are accepted.
 Sorry, no checks.
 The cash fee to recycle electronics is $0.50/pound.
 There is an additional 1.5% convenience fee for debit card users and a 2.5% convenience fee for credit card users.
 Both types of cards have a minimum convenience fee charge of $2.50.
 Card type is automatically determined by the terminal.